-Having ADHD himself, having two children who have it, having treated it in children and adults for 25 years, Dr. Hallowell is uniquely qualified to discuss both the clinical, personal and human aspects of living with ADHD.
+Having ADHD himself, having two children who have it, having treated it in children and adults for 25 years, Dr. Hallowell is uniquely qualified to discuss the clinical, personal, and human aspects of living with ADHD.

 From childhood through adulthood, ADHD presents both difficult dilemmas and unique opportunities for change, growth, and success.
 The goal of diagnosis and treatment is to transform ADHD from a chronic liability into an overall asset in life.
 The purpose of this seminar is to show how to do precisely that and to present all the exciting new information we have learned about ADHD in the past decade.

-Interweaving advanced material and innovative, new treatments with introductory information, aimed both at professionals and non-professionals, this seminar will explore the entire world of ADHD in its human dimensions as well as its clinical and scientific.
+Interweaving advanced material and innovative new treatments with introductory information, aimed both at professionals and non-professionals, this seminar will explore the entire world of ADHD in its human as well as its clinical and scientific dimensions.
 It will provide a solid, practical basis for diagnosis and treatment at all ages.

 Biology of ADHD